Review: Deerhoof – Mountain Moves

 Satomi Matsuzaki’s singing again stands out as Deerhoof’s attention-grabbing centerpiece.
 Her expressive delivery and melodic skill give each track a perfect focus point, keeping the rambunctious music from losing control of itself.
 Her lyrics are less abstract than usual, but she uses this to dabble in political writing.
 Refrains like “You can outlive your executioners” and “Celebrate [the] future that you could have saved” sit in a median place that seems both dejected and empowered.

 While this political tone comes through in nearly every song, it crystallizes best in the cover tracks.
 The Staples Singers’ protest song “Freedom Highway” gets revamped with noisy drumming and gritty blues guitar, while Bob Marley’s refrain of “If you are the big tree, we are the small axe ready to cut you down” brings the album to a hopeful, heartwarming close over delicate piano.
 Even though there’s little consistent about it, this moment makes Mountain Moves feel exact.
-Each unique, genre-hopping track adds another jagged piece to the colorful, thoughtful picture that Deerhoof create. –Connor Lockie
+Each unique, genre-hopping track adds another jagged piece to the colorful, thoughtful picture that Deerhoof create. –Audrey Lockie